 In the past, the charitable deduction has allowed taxpayers who itemize to make a gift to their favorite charity and benefit from what amounts to a matching gift by the U.S. Treasury.
 Giving $5,000 to a charity has an effective cost of $3,250 for a family in the 35% marginal tax bracket.
 The charity receives the $5,000 and the donor gains a $5,000 tax deduction, a tax benefit of $1,750.
 The net result is that effectively the taxpayer donates $3,250 while the U.S. Treasury donates $1,750.

-But the Promotion Is Now Shaped Differently
+But the Promotion Is Still Shaped Very Differently

 Among households in the $75,000 to $100,000 income range, some have estimated that only approximately 10 percent will gain any benefit from charitable deductions under the new law.
 Previously that was closer to one third of taxpayers.
 In other words, almost two-thirds of high dollar donors will lose the tax benefit of charitable donations.
 If you move to even higher income Americans, the change is almost as dramatic.
 In the income range of $100,000 to $200,000, the decrease of people itemizing is expected to be from the range of 50 percent all the way to below 20 percent.
 For more detail on these changes, see GOP tax law a one-two punch to charities — and American giving.

-To really understand what has happened, see this illustration comparing 2017 and 2018, 2019 and the future.
+To really understand what has happened, see this illustration comparing 2017 to 2018 and the future.
 A middle-aged married couple, the Joneses, has traditionally tithed 10% of their joint income of $120,000.
 That donation was $12,000 because the tithe is on the gross, not the net income (the old joke is, “do you want gross or net blessings!”)
 They had additional deductions including the home tax real estate bill, medical expenses due to a high cost surgery last year, as well as HSA and IRA deductions making their deductions $17,500, well above the standard deduction amount for them in 2017, $12,700.
 So, in 2017, they tithed and itemized.

-But then along comes 2018 (and 2019, 2020, and the beyond) and the new tax code.
+But then along comes 2018 (and 2019 and beyond) and the new tax code.
 Even assuming another medical emergency, the family’s deduction are far short of the new $24,000 standard deduction for a married couple.
 Now the Joneses may re-think their tithing and realize they get absolutely no tax benefit for tithing, no “subsidy” or matching payment by the U.S. Treasury.
 Ideally, their faith and trust in God is sufficiently mature that they keep tithing.

 So, how can most people still donate and get a tax benefit?